Hélio Castroneves: 2018–2026

 Castroneves signed to race for Arrow McLaren SP in place of the unfit Oliver Askew at the Harvest Grand Prix in his first IndyCar start for a team other than Penske since 1999.
 He finished twentieth in the first race and 21st in the second.
 Following an approach by team owner Michael Shank in late 2020, Castroneves signed for the small Meyer Shank Racing (MSR) team to compete at six races in the 2021 season, feeling the growing team would give him the opportunity to win a fourth Indianapolis 500.
 He had asked MSR to enter him in more races but the request was denied.
 At the Indianapolis 500, Castroneves achieved his record-tying fourth career victory in the event after a late-race pass on Álex Palou.
 He struggled with his form after his victory, and he went on to score one more top ten finish at Nashville in his final five races of 2021 to finish 22nd overall with 158 points.

-In July 2021, he signed a contract extension with MSR to drive for the whole of the 2022 season – his first full-time season for five years.
+In July 2021, Castroneves signed a contract extension with MSR to drive for the whole of the 2022 season – his first full-time season for five years.
 Castroneves achieved a season-best result of seventh at the Indianapolis 500 and scored two other top-ten finishes at Long Beach and Mid-Ohio in placing 18th overall with 263 points accumulated, which was his least successful full-time IndyCar season in his career and he did not finish on the podium over a whole year for the first time in his career.
 In August 2022, he signed a one-year contract extension to remain at MSR for the 2023 championship.
 During the season, Castroneves finished in the top ten once at Texas, the season's second round, and scored 217 points for eighteenth in the championship standings.

 Castroneves stopped full-time IndyCar racing at the start of the 2024 season, having become a minority partner in MSR's ownership group and a driver coach.
 He was replaced by IMSA driver Tom Blomqvist but was set to continue to compete in just the Indianapolis 500 in MSR's third car.
 Castroneves qualified and finished the Indianapolis 500 in 20th.
 He replaced Blomqvist in the No. 66 car for the Chevrolet Detroit Grand Prix and the following XPEL Grand Prix at Road America after Blomqvist under performed relative to teammate Rosenqvist.
 Castroneves finished 25th in Detroit and nineteenth at Road America.
 He entered the 2025 Indianapolis 500 and finished the race in thirteenth after qualifying in 22nd.
+His finishing position was elevated to 10th place following post-race penalties for technical infractions by other competitors.
+Castroneves again competed in the Indianapolis 500 in 2026, finishing 25th.